TimeLine : 1950-19741950-1974 . 1975 . 1976 . 1977 . 1978 . 1979 . 1980 . 1981 . 1982 . 1983 . 1984 . 1985 . 1986

 Also that year, Gene supplied the voice for "Flip" in the animated TV series "The Amazing Chan and the Chan Clan" (1972-1974), played Vince Blaine in the TV movie "Gidget Gets Married", and played "Justin" in and episode of the TV series "Cannon" ("The Rip Off").

-Terry started another band in San Jose called “Judge Rainbow and the Prophetic Trumpets” with Bob Fraidenburgh, Joan Tibbs
+- Terry started another band in San Jose called "Judge Rainbow and the Prophetic Trumpets" with Bob Fraidenburgh, Joan Tibbs and some others.

 August 25, 1972

-Ed McTaggart begins to play drums for Bill Sprouse, jr and the Road Home.
+- Ed McTaggart begins to play drums for Bill Sprouse, jr and his band The Road Home.
+Other band members included guitarist John Wytock, John Falcone on bass and Diane Hershey on vocals.

 John: "As I was taking her to her apt one night, I heard someone playing the guitar and singing christian lyrics.
 I had to meet who it was, so I knocked and Terry came to the door.
 We started talking and we connected relationally fast.
 Within days Terry & Debbie and Susie & I were friends."